Types of Adverbs in English

 • How much money are you looking for?

-• He is fully opposing the matter.
+• He fully opposes the matter.

 • I see the crowd partly.